samhiq/SamhiqMailerPro/README.md

 ✅ Real-time progress bar during sending and downloading
 ✅ Auto-update system — always stay up-to-date
 ✅ Detailed log window with email-by-email feedback
-✅ No installation or programming knowledge needed — ready to use!
+✅ No programming knowledge needed — ready to use!

 ---